AlexanderEllis/a2-clients/README.md

 - This will test a nonexistant clientID and the server's ERROR(CANNOT_DELIVER)

 Client 8: Client that sends HELLO, then CHAT to itself, then reads the error message.
 - This will test the server's ability to gracefully handle a client sending a message to themself.
-Should probably send error message.
+As per the handout, the socket will be closed.

 TODO
 Client 9: Client that sends HELLO, then CHAT with data length that doesn't match length specified in header.
 It will then ensure that the connection was closed.